UKCloud/documentation/articles/azure/azs-how-create-vm-cli.md

 ---
-title: How to create a virtual machine using the Azure CLI | UKCloud Ltd
+title: How to create a virtual machine using Azure CLI | UKCloud Ltd
 description: Provides help for creating a virtual machine on UKCloud for Microsoft Azure using Azure CLI
 services: azure-stack
 author: Bailey Lawson

 toc_rootlink: Users
 toc_sub1: How To
 toc_sub2: Create a Virtual Machine